 It currently defines four levels ranging from “no integrity guarantees” to “auditable and non-unilateral”.
-The highest level means that we can be reasonably certain on the contents of the package and that important changes to the package cannot be performed by one single person without review.
+The highest level means that we can be reasonably certain of the contents of the package and that important changes to the package cannot be performed by one single person without review.
 While this is mainly aimed at projects that produce components for other software projects, most of the properties are relevant to proprietary custom software as well.
 SLSA aims to cover many of the threats from using dependencies as well.

-Conclusion of part 1
+Conclusion of Part 1

-Managing third party dependencies/components is an important part of a secure development process.
-Combining this with the power of freely available open source components and useful commercial offerings can be hard.
+Managing third-party dependencies/components is an important part of a secure development process.
+Combining this with the power of freely available open-source components and useful commercial offerings can be hard.
 We need to know the potential risks involved and take informed choices when it comes to trusting dependencies.
-Open source and commercial components provide fantastic opportunities in productivity, developer happiness and even security.
+Open source and commercial components provide fantastic opportunities in productivity, developer happiness, and even security.
 But we must weigh the risks just as we hopefully do when we are implementing functionality in our applications.